This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 6. The relationship between the winter solstice and the sun : spiritual meaning

-8. The Winter Solstice of the World and Japanese Food Culture ~Traditional Cuisine of Each Country~
+8. The Winter Solstice Around the World and Japanese Food Culture : Traditional Cuisine from Each Country

 9. Enjoy the Winter Solstice with your family : Pumpkin dishes and yuzu baths

-10. The movement of the sun that affects the winter solstice ~ Seasonal changes and scientific explanations ~
+10. The movement of the sun that affects the winter solstice ~Seasonal change and scientific explanation~

 11. Reconfirming the history and significance of the winter solstice - Comparison with other countries around the world

-12. Summary of the Winter Solstice: Events that can still be enjoyed today - Ideas for having fun with your family
+12. Summary of the Winter Solstice: Events that can be enjoyed even today - Ideas for having fun with your family

 The winter solstice marks the shortest day and longest night of the year.

-In Japan, this day is seen as a special day symbolizing a new start, as the days begin to get longer again from this point on.
+In Japan, this day is seen as a special day symbolizing a new start, as the days begin to get longer again from this day onwards.

-The reason why pumpkin is eaten on the winter solstice is because it is highly nutritious, can be preserved, and is believed to give people the strength to get through the cold winter.
+The reason pumpkins are eaten on the winter solstice is because they are highly nutritious and can be preserved for a long time, and it was believed that pumpkins would give people the strength to survive the cold winter.

 The custom of taking a yuzu bath is based on the belief that the scent of yuzu wards off evil spirits, warms the body, and prevents colds.